Here is everything you need to know about The Polar Express train ride in Yorkshire Dales

 Due to the busyness of the event, if you do not book in multiples of four, it is likely that you will be sharing your experience with another family.

-When do trains depart and what are the ticket prices for The Polar Express?
+When do trains depart at Wensleydale Railway and what are the ticket prices for The Polar Express?

 Below are the dates, times and prices of standard tickets.
 Prices depend on whether you choose premium tickets or standard.